 Is well known that follow the traditions handed down from father to son are typical of Southern Italy.
 Visiting Naples in wintertime you will better understand the magical atmosphere of Christmas, Epiphany and the warmest temperature of November and December.
 Naples Italy in winter will gift you with the Vesuvius with a snow-white hat, that makes you feel not in danger in front of one of the most dangerous active volcano in the world.

 It is the activity of the underground that makes the people of Naples make you feel welcome.
-Think just to walk along one of the most beautiful seasides of the World.
+Think just to walk along with one of the most beautiful seasides of the World.
 You don’t need to be in Naples for a week, just two days in Naples in winter will make you fell in love with this city and their inhabitants.
 Feel your stomach with the best pizza in the world in Naples, the home place of Pizza is on our list of things to do in Naples in winter.

 What is winter like in Naples Italy